 - Add the ground beef, salt and pepper and sauté for about 10 minutes, breaking the meat up as it cooks.

-- Add tomatoes and basil and stir to combine.
+- Add wine, tomatoes and basil.
+Stir to combine.
 Simmer the sauce for 20 – 25 minutes, stirring occasionally.

 - Calories: 497